With Lorna Cordwell

 If you want to attend just the supervision element in the afternoon then please let us know.

-– Focus on critical issues of clinical practice: client suitability, when to refer, confidentiality, risk assessment, issues around medication, clinical notes etc
+- To focus on critical issues of clinical practice: client suitability, when to refer, confidentiality, risk assessment, issues around medication, clinical notes etc

 - Assessment Skills – structuring and practising initial assessments, assessment tools etc